chemlab/chemlab/docs/graphics.rst

-In a similar fashion it is possible to display other features, such as boxes, arrows, lines, etc.  It is useful to notice that with ``Viewer.add_renderer`` we are not passing an *instance* of the renderer, but we're passing the renderer *class* and its respective constructor arguments.
+In a similar fashion it is possible to display other features, such as boxes, cylinders, lines, etc.  It is useful to notice that with ``Viewer.add_renderer`` we are not passing an *instance* of the renderer, but we're passing the renderer *class* and its respective constructor arguments.
 The method ``Viewer.add_renderer`` returns the actual